de-Boer-Lab/Genomic-Model-Evaluation-API/src/Gosai_2024_Evaluator/README.md

 ### **Running your own python script with this container**

-This container allows you to also run your own python script (if it uses the same dependies ex. packages in python).
+This container allows you to also run your own python script (if it uses the same dependencies ex. packages in python).
 The `%runscript` section does a check for if a python file was passed in as an argument.
 See example below:

-`apptainer run -B /path_to/script_you_want_to_run/ -B /path_to//evaluator_data/ -B /path_to/predictions/ gosai_evaluator.sif test_container_flexibility.py 172.16.47.244 5004 /path_to/predictions/`
+`apptainer run -B /path_to/script_you_want_to_run/ -B /path_to//evaluator_data/:/evaluator_data -B /path_to/predictions/:/predictions gosai_evaluator.sif test_container_flexibility.py 172.16.47.244 5004 /predictions/`

 The python script must alter its indexing for system arguments (HOST, PORT, OUTPUT_DIR) but can be used to read in any other MPRA dataset from the `/evaluator_data` folder, parsed into the correct API format and connect to a Predictor.